-Dried Blood Spot - a private way to test for HIV and hep C
+Dried Blood Spot (DBS) is a private way to test for HIV and hepatitis C

 You can order the test if you are: